jvitela/devderby-jan-2013/README.md

 Audio link sources are from the Wikipedia.

 Audio works only for browsers supporting OGG audio format and the audio tag

+It uses the native Drag and Drop API from HTML5